gatsbyjs/gatsby/docs/blog/2017-03-08-gatsbygram-case-study/index.md

   render () {
     return (
       <div
+        {/* The “css” prop works the same as the built-in “style” prop */}
         css={{
-          // Use the css prop similar to the
+          // 1 rhythm is equal to the height of the line-height of
-          // built-in “style” prop.
+          // normal body text.
           padding: rhythm(1),
         }}
       >